Frequently Asked Questions For Our Church and School Partners

 Through two mentoring relationships, students begin building a community of support as they embark on their vocational journeys.

-Unlike camps and conferences, which typically deliver one-time content, Trailhead is an extended experience, begun in the on-campus residency and continuing in students’ home contexts in the following year.
-As the program continues at home, students will process and apply what they’ve learned in two mentoring relationships: one in small groups led via Skype by Trailhead faculty, and another in one-on-one meetings with an adult mentor from the student’s church or school.
+Unlike a camp or a conference, Trailhead is an extended experience, begun in the on-campus residency and continuing in students’ home contexts in the following year.
+As the program continues at home, students will process and apply what they’ve learned in two mentoring relationships: one in small groups led via Skype by Trailhead faculty and staff, and another in one-on-one meetings with an adult mentor from the student’s church or school.

 What are the goals of Trailhead?